spendierk/pytket-bricks/README.md

 https://user-images.githubusercontent.com/106914305/209889480-10e965fd-5854-4b76-a36e-4a681a53319e.mp4

-The brick color code and design is based on the [pyTKET](https://cqcl.github.io/pytket/manual/index.html) circuit rendering tool.
+The brick color code and design are based on the [pyTKET](https://cqcl.github.io/pytket/manual/index.html) circuit rendering tool.
 PyTKET is the python wrapper of [TKET](https://www.quantinuum.com/developers/tket), Quantinuum's open-source quantum SDK.

 Your pyTKET bricks set includes [H-gates, Z-gates, CX-gates, and CZ-gates,](https://en.wikipedia.org/wiki/Quantum_logic_gate) as well as qubit zero (q[0]) and qubit one (q[1]) and wire pieces represented as straight lines.

-We hope you enjoy pyTKET bricks by yourself, with friends, or with your family!
+We hope you enjoy pyTKET bricks alone, with friends, or with your family!

 ## Sample circuits you can assemble with pyTKET bricks

 ### 1) Bell state example

 The pyTKET bricks can be arrange to represent a Bell state or Bell pair, after physicist John Stewart Bell.
-[It entangles two qubits.](https://en.wikipedia.org/wiki/Bell_state)
+[This circuit entangles two qubits.](https://en.wikipedia.org/wiki/Bell_state)

 <img src="Images/Bell.jpg" width="400" >

 ### 2) Grover's algorithm example

-Grover’s algorithm is a quantum search algorithm for an unstructured database, which was devised by Lov Grover in 1996.
+Grover’s algorithm is a quantum search algorithm for an unstructured database, which Lov Grover devised in 1996.
 Here we use pyTKET bricks to assemble the 2-qubit [Grover’s algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm) for the case |w>=|11>.

 <img src="Images/Grover.jpg" width="400" >